 Schedule an Appointment Today!

 Microchipping your pet is an important procedure that could keep your dog or cat safe should it become lost.
-If you are interested in having this process conducted, contact El Paso Animal Hospital in Derby to make an appointment with our vet.
-Call our practice today at (316) 788-1000 to find out more information about this procedure.
+Visit us today or call (316) 788-1000 to find out more information about this procedure.